al1brn/geonodes/README.md

 <img src="doc/images/input_parameters.png" width="600" class="center">

-Rather than giving the subtype as a parameters, you can use the dedicated constructors as shown below: b types can be defined by using dedicated constructor as shown below:
+Rather than giving the subtype as a parameter, you can use the dedicated constructors as shown below: b types can be defined by using dedicated constructor as shown below: